HyTacker20/progaming_test_task/Readme.md

 - **Filtering**: Filter tasks by status, priority, and creation date.
 - **Caching**: Implement caching for API responses to improve performance.
 - **WebSocket Notifications**: Real-time notifications when a task's status changes.
-- **Testing**: Comprehensive unit tests for models, views, and WebSocket consumers.
+- **Testing**: Comprehensive unit tests for views and WebSocket consumers.
 - **Dockerized Environment**: Easy setup and deployment using Docker and Docker Compose.
 - **Dependency Management**: Managed via Poetry for consistent and reproducible builds.